- Off road parking

 Four bedrooms: 1 x king-size double, 1 x double, 1 x ground floor double, 1 x twin.
 Bathroom with corner bath, shower, basin and WC.
 Ground floor shower room with shower, basin and WC.
 Kitchen with dining area and comfy seating with woodburning stove.
 Utility.
 Sitting room with woodburning stove.
 Conservatory.

 LPG central heating with woodburning stoves.
-Electric double oven, ceramic hob, microwave, fridge/freezer, washing machine, dishwasher, 2 x TVs with FreeSat, DVD, CD/radio, iPod dock, selection of DVDs and games.
+Electric double oven, ceramic hob, microwave, fridge/freezer, washing machine, dishwasher, 2 x TVs with FreeSat, DVD, CD/radio, iPod dock, WiFi, selection of DVDs and games.
 Fuel, power and starter pack for stoves inc. in rent.
 Bed linen and towels inc. in rent.
 Ample off road parking.
 Bike storage.
 Patio area to front with furniture and BBQ.
 Balcony with furniture.
 Private use of 1.25 acres of lawns.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop 1 mile, pub 1.5 miles.
 Note: There is a low door into the twin bedroom.

 - Last minute